KoleckOLP/yt-dl_portable/python/share/doc/yt_dlp/README.txt

 -   filename (string): Name of the video file.
 Note that the actual filename may be different due to post-processing.
 Use --exec echo to get the name after all postprocessing is complete
+-   formats_table (table): The video format table as printed by --list-formats
+-   thumbnails_table (table): The thumbnail format table as printed by --list-thumbnails
+-   subtitles_table (table): The subtitle format table as printed by --list-subs
+-   automatic_captions_table (table): The automatic subtitle format table as printed by --list-subs

 Available only in --sponsorblock-chapter-title: